nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    - `list` : Lists all patients.

-   - `add nric/S1234567A` : Adds a patient named `John Doe` to MedInfo.
+   - `add nric/S1234567A name/John Doe` : Adds a patient named `John Doe` to MedInfo.

    - `delete 1` : Deletes the first patient on the currently displayed list